 Research shows we are failing to provide young people with the foundation of sexual health information and skills they need to lead healthy lives.
 Just 38% of all high schools and 14% of middle schools in the United States (US) provide all 19 topics identified by the Centers for Disease Control and Prevention (CDC) as critical sex education topics.
 We can do better.

 You should ask.
 When the novel coronavirus swept into the U.S., reproductive health educators joined other teachers who scrambled to adapt their curricula for the online classroom.
-Arguing that the topic of sex shouldn't be deprioritized.
+Arguing that the topic of sex shouldn't be prioritized.
 Teaching reproductive health during a pandemic is critical.

 Before the pandemic, schools were a key source of formal sex education for young people.
 Sex education, which was already limited in many areas of the country, has likely not been included in the national shift to online learning.
 Even when in‐person schooling resumes, missed sex education instruction is unlikely to be made up, given the modest attention it received prior to the pandemic.
 Exacerbating this missed instruction, funding for sex education may be cut as a result of the economic downturn, and hence schools may reduce its provision even more.
 Youth often go online to find sexual health information, and such resources will become more critical for youth who are unable to obtain information from schools or health care providers.
 Yet young people may receive inaccurate information when they search for answers online, and specific information may be unavailable.

-With our on-demand pre-recorded E-course you and your son or daughter are guided through this important talk.
-Or take a live in-person or virtual Talk series together.
+With our on-demand pre-recorded E-course you and your son or daughter are guided through this important talk or take a live in-person or virtual Talk series together.
 There may be one coming up soon.
 Contact us to see.

 Please provide your name and email so we can stay in touch!